Last updated 4th June, 2025

 Many local authorities will reinstate an existing kerb if a dropped kerb has been implemented illegally.

-They may also reinstall kerbstones if there any complications with utilities or there is a crack in the kerb, which will require replacing altogether.
+They may also reinstall kerbstones if there are any complications with utilities or there is a crack in the kerb, which will require replacing altogether.

 You may have to enquire about reversing the dropped kerb to your council, as they will appoint a contractor who meets their housing and road safety standards, so you should not conduct the work yourself.

-When choosing someone for the job, it is important you follow the legal guidelines, making sure that the people you choose are fully qualified for the job and hold an NPORS or SWQR accreditation, as well as a vehicle crossover licence before completing the job.
+When choosing someone yourself for the job, it is important you follow the legal guidelines, making sure that the people you choose are fully qualified for the job and hold an NPORS or SWQR accreditation, as well as a vehicle crossover licence before completing the job.

 This will ensure that they stick to the guidelines of the parking on dropped kerb law and should prevent any problems in the future.